encryption4all/postguard/irmaseal-wasm-bindings/README.md

-// Create a session to retrieve a UserSecretKey (USK) for the guessed identity. const session = createPKGSession(identity, hidden.t) var irma = new IrmaCore({ debugging: true, session }) irma.use(IrmaClient) irma.use(IrmaPopup)
+// Create a session to retrieve a UserSecretKey (USK) for the guessed identity. const session = createPKGSession(identity, hidden.t)

+// In this example we use the irma frontend packages. var irma = new IrmaCore({ debugging: true, session }) irma.use(IrmaClient) irma.use(IrmaPopup)